-In a series of blogs, Sam Nicholson, Head of Manufacturing at the GC Business Growth Hub, will explore each of the four Grand Challenges identified in the strategy and consider how SME manufacturers can embrace the exciting opportunities ahead.
+In a series of blogs, Anne Campion, Manufacturing Lead at the GC Business Growth Hub, will explore each of the four Grand Challenges identified in the strategy and consider how SME manufacturers can embrace the exciting opportunities ahead.
 Here she unpacks the fourth and final challenge: Ageing Society.

 What do we mean by Ageing Society?

 “The UK population is ageing, as it is across the industrialised world.
 The prospect of longer lives will require people to plan their careers and retirement differently.
 Ageing populations will create new demands for technologies, products and services.”

 As much as we try to avoid the topic, we’re all getting older.
 In 2016, nearly one in five of us were at least 65 years old.
 By 2046 it will be almost one in four.
 According to current estimates, one in three children born in the UK today can expect to live to 100.